Tilt and GPS Deformation Data

 Uwekahuna north component

-These plots show the vertical deformation at GPS station NPIT (on the north rim of Halemaumau crater) and north-south deformation at GPS station UWEV (on the northwest caldera rim near HVO).
-Positive changes indicate uplift (for NPIT) or horizontal motion to the north (for UWEV), and negative changes indicate subsidence or horizontal motion to the south.
+These plots show the vertical deformation at GPS stations CALS, east deformation at GPS station BYRL (both east of Halema‘uma‘u crater), and north-south deformation at GPS station UWEV (on the northwest caldera rim near HVO).
+Positive changes indicate uplift (for CALS), horizontal motion to the east (for BYRL), or horizontal motion to the north (for UWEV), and negative changes indicate subsidence or horizontal motion to the east or south.

 Global Positioning System - Kīlauea Summit